zeromq/azmq1-0/README.md

 Building requires a recent version of CMake (2.8 or later), and a C++ compiler which supports C++11.
 Currently this has been tested with -
+* Xcode 5.1 on OS X 10.8
 * Xcode 6 on OS X 10.9
 * Xcode 6.1 on OS X 10.10
-* GCC4.8 on Arch Linux and Ubuntu
+* GCC 4.8 on Arch Linux and Ubuntu
+* GCC 4.9 on Ubuntu
-* Microsoft Visual Studio 2013 on Windows 7
+* Microsoft Visual Studio 2013 on Windows Server 2008 R2

 Library dependencies are -
 * Boost 1.54 or later